-Fostering Hope is compelled to ministry by a set of core convictions rooted in Scripture.
+Fostering Hope is compelled by a set of core convictions.
 These convictions not only motivate our service but also shape what we do and how we do it.
 Below is a list of those convictions along with a brief description.

 The foster care community is mired in the darkness of brokenness and pain.
-Too often darkness shrouds the plight of foster youth; many Christians neither see nor know their plight.
-We desire to shine the light of awareness on the Christian community.
-Our desire is that not a single Christian in New England will ever be able to say, “If I only knew, I would have done something.”
+Too often darkness shrouds the plight of youth living in foster care; many neither see nor know their plight.
+We desire to shine the light of awareness on the community.
+Our desire is that no one will ever be able to say, “If I only knew, I would have done something.”

 The gospel reveals to humanity a love beyond human category.
 The gospel announces the good news of a God who loves and restores broken people at great cost to himself.
 Faith in such a gospel compels the Christian to reflect this very love to the broken and needy around…including those impacted by foster care…even when it hurts.

 One of the marks of wise leadership is the courage to speak up for those who cannot speak for themselves, particularly the poor and the needy.
-Few societal groups in the United States have less of a voice than the foster children.
+Few societal groups in the United States have less of a voice than the children in foster care.
 They did not ask to be born into a family unable to care for them.
-They did not ask to be removed from their families, separated from siblings, and uprooted from schools and neighborhoods.
-They did not ask to be placed in the home of a stranger.
-Further, they have minimal say in what happens to them long term.
+They did not ask to be placed into state custody.
+Further, they often have minimal say in what happens to them long term.
 They languish in the background of our neighborhoods with no ability to inform the public of their need.
 Christians who mirror the wisdom of God’s king will be a voice for the voiceless.
 We will raise our voices to create awareness of the needs of the foster care community.

 God cares deeply about justice; it is inherent to His very nature.
-As He gazes into His creation, the plight of the oppressed particularly captures His heart.
-Those who bear His name in this world are called to reflect this commitment to justice in their own lives.
-Wherever they may be, the Christian community should love, promote and advocate for justice on behalf of the vulnerable and oppressed including the foster youth around us.
+As he gazes into his creation, the plight of the oppressed particularly captures his heart.
+Those who bear his name in this world are called to reflect this commitment to justice in their own lives.
+Wherever they may be, the Christian community should love, promote and advocate for justice on behalf of the vulnerable and oppressed including the youth in foster care living around us.